-The Investment Manager has developed the TruSight Technology to provide portfolio management and Debt Instrument selection functions to the Company.
-The Company is reliant on the functionality of the TruSight Technology.
+The Investment Manager has developed its own bespoke, proprietary software and infrastructure (the TrueSight Technology) to provide portfolio management and Debt Instrument selection functions to the Company.
+The Company is reliant on the functionality of the TrueSight Technology.
 Any failure of the IT systems developed and maintained by the Investment Manager could have a material adverse effect on the ability to acquire and realise investments and therefore impact the Company's results of operations.

-In the event the Investment Manager is unable to use the TruSight Technology in its intended manner, such a failure may pose significant risk to the Company's investment programme and Debt Instrument selection process.
-Specific risks of such a failure may include: (i) the risk that the number of Direct Lending Platforms which are both appropriate for the Company's investment programme and suitable for evaluation using the TruSight Technology are few in number; (ii) the risk that the TruSight Technology may malfunction, due to programming, development, operational or other errors by the Investment Manager or third parties; (iii) the risk that the Investment Manager or third parties; (iv) the risk that the Investment Manager is unable to employ the TruSight Technology due to successful or pending legal claims by third parties that the TruSight Technology infringes on third party intellectual property; (iv) the risk that the TruSight Technology does not function as desired or anticipated by the Investment Manager; (v) the risk that the TruSight Technology is not correctly developed to function within changing operational conditions of the Direct Lending Platforms, thereby rendering the TruSight Technology obsolete and; (vi) the loss of key programming and development personnel, such that future developments or maintenance of the TruSight Technology other unforeseen risks relating to the development, use, or obsolescence of the

-TruSight Technology which would render the Company's investment programme materially disadvantaged with respect to its objectives and goals.
+In the event the Investment Manager is unable to use the TrueSight Technology in its intended manner, such a failure may pose significant risk to the Company's investment programme and Debt Instrument selection process.
+Specific risks of such a failure may include: (i) the risk that the number of Direct Lending Platforms which are both appropriate for the Company's investment programme and suitable for evaluation using the TrueSight Technology are few in number; (ii) the risk that the TrueSight Technology may malfunction, due to programming, development, operational or other errors by the Investment Manager or third parties; (iii) the risk that the Investment Manager is unable to employ the TrueSight Technology due to successful or pending legal claims by third parties that the TrueSight Technology infringes on third party intellectual property; (iv) the risk that the TrueSight Technology does not function as desired or anticipated by the Investment Manager; (v) the risk that the TrueSight Technology is not correctly developed to function within changing operational conditions of the Direct Lending Platforms, thereby rendering the TrueSight Technology obsolete and; (vi) the loss of key programming and development personnel, such that future developments or maintenance of the TrueSight Technology other unforeseen risks relating to the development, use, or obsolescence of the TrueSight Technology which would render the Company's investment programme materially disadvantaged with respect to its objectives and goals.